 2.2 Analyse the technical risks.

-- For example, do you need in invest in new equipment or technology to make the production of the new product possible?
+- For example, do you need in invest in new equipment to produce your product?

-2.3 It is extremely helpful to have a working prototype to test.
-This need not be an expensive process.
+2.3 It is helpful to have a working prototype to test.
+Creating this need not be expensive.

 - For mechanical devices you may need both a ‘works-like model’ and a ‘looks-like model’.
 If you are improving on an existing product, you may only need to model the new features.